BitAgere/BitAgere_WhitePaper/README.md

 # BEVM(λ) Paradigm

-This repository introduces the developmental stages leading to the BEVM(λ) paradigm, provides links to five key white papers, and presents the BitAgere system—a multi-Agere interconnected ecosystem grounded in Bitcoin’s consensus security.
+This repository introduces the formation of the BEVM(λ) paradigm, links to five key white papers, and presents the design of an intelligent cryptocurrency system—Agere Consensus and the BitAgere ecosystem.
+BEVM(λ) emerged through a deep reflection on the core principles of Bitcoin and Ethereum, undergoing multiple iterations and technical explorations to establish a new paradigm that integrates energy conservation, decentralized emergence, and intelligent scalability.

 ## BEVM Development Phases
 The development of BEVM has undergone a deep reflection on the core design concepts of Bitcoin and Ethereum, and has gradually formed the current paradigm through multiple technical explorations.